ember-learn/ember-blog/source/2019-04-26-the-ember-times-issue-95.md

 Be kind,

-Chris Ng, Isaac Lee, Amy Lam, and the Learning Team
+Chris Ng, Isaac Lee, Jessica Jordan, Amy Lam, and the Learning Team